kim-company/avx/README.md

 * You need `OTP >= 26.0.3` (we hit https://github.com/erlang/otp/issues/7292, believe it or not)

 ## Features
-- [x] demux any audio/video container (mp4, ogg, mkv, ...)
+- [x] demux any audio container (mp4, ogg, mkv, ...)
 - [x] decode audio files
-- [ ] decode video files (in theory we should already be there, in practise the stream format for videos is not implemented and neither is the Frame "unpacking")
-- [ ] mux streams

-In the future it will support also encoding and muxing, in this order.

 The term unpack is used here (probably incorrectly) to denote the action of copying the packet/frame out of the C world into Elixir.

 ## Before you start
-- It will probably crash your BEAM at some point, as error handling is far from being complete on the C side.
-It is already pretty stable though.
+- ~~It will probably crash your BEAM at some point, as error handling is far from being complete on the C side.
+It is already pretty stable though.~~

-- NIFs are supposed to return in <1ms, which does not happen for some functions.
-I still need to measure the impact and determine the dirty scheduler that should be picked for each function.
+- ~~NIFs are supposed to return in <1ms, which does not happen for some functions.
+I still need to measure the impact and determine the dirty scheduler that should be picked for each function.~~

 ## Usage
 Check the tests, but in practice this is the flow for decoding audio from a